 Many people know that a good song and marijuana can be a match made in heaven.
-Learn why that may be, a brief history of music and weed, and about cannabis strains to try with different music genres to help you find some bliss.
+Learn why that may be, and a brief, yet rich history of music and weed.
+We also suggest some cannabis strains to try with different music genres to help you find some bliss.

 Cannabis and music go together

-Whether you are gearing up to finally go to a live music concert with friends, make music, DJ, or enjoy listening to music while partaking in cannabis you probably know that weed and music go very nicely together.
+You may be gearing up to finally go to a live music concert with friends, make music, DJ, or enjoy listening to music while partaking in high-quality cannabis.
+If so, you probably know that weed and music go very nicely together.

-Many songs about weed and their lyrics pay homage to this fruitful relationship such as “Soothe me with your caress, sweet marijuana” sung by Gertrude Michael in 1934.
+Many songs about weed and their lyrics pay homage to this fruitful relationship.
+For example, “Soothe me with your caress, sweet marijuana” was sung by Gertrude Michael in 1934.
 Or “I’m in love with Mary Jane” from Rick James, “I Wanna Get High”, a song by Cypress Hill, and “Smoke Two Joints”, a classic stoner tune by Sublime.
 There are so many songs inspired by cannabis!

 Cannabis and music history